-- Highmark Blue Shield may pay for medical-surgical concurrent care for concurrent medical care provided by a physician who is not in charge of the case, and whose particular skills are required for the treatment of a serious condition that is not related to the surgical procedure performed. - Based on documented evidence of meaningful service, Highmark Blue Shield may pay for concurrent medical care in cases where the patient has a history of a medical condition that may be aggravated by surgery, provided that: - a) The surgeon has requested a medical evaluation of the medical condition. - b) The complicating condition would be life threatening should an acute exacerbation occur. - Payment for concurrent medical care to regulate postoperative fluid or electrolyte balance is limited to infants under two years of age or patients with a serious fluid or electrolyte problem.
+- Blue Shield may pay for medical-surgical concurrent care for concurrent medical care provided by a doctor who is not in charge of the case, and whose particular skills are required for the treatment of a serious condition that is not related to the surgical procedure performed. - Based on documented evidence of meaningful service, Blue Shield may pay for concurrent medical care in cases where the patient has a history of a medical condition that may be aggravated by surgery, provided that: - a) The surgeon has requested a medical evaluation of the medical condition. - b) The complicating condition would be life threatening should an acute exacerbation occur. - Payment for concurrent medical care to regulate postoperative fluid or electrolyte balance is limited to patients with a serious fluid or electrolyte problem.